Oliver Goethe

-Oliver "Ollie" Goethe (Note: Sometimes spelt Gøthe or Göthe.) (/da/, /de/; born 14 October 2004) is a German, Danish, and British racing driver who competes in the FIA Formula 2 Championship for MP Motorsport as part of the Red Bull Junior Team.
+Oliver Goethe (Note: Sometimes spelt Gøthe or Göthe.) (/da/, /de/; born 14 October 2004) is a German, Danish, and British racing driver who competes in the FIA Formula 2 Championship for MP Motorsport.

-A member of the Red Bull Junior Team since 2023, Goethe previously competed in the 2024 Formula 2 Championship with MP, replacing both Franco Colapinto and Dennis Hauger on four occasions.

 Goethe recently competed in the FIA Formula 3 Championship for Campos in 2024, and raced for Trident the year prior.
 He claimed the 2022 Euroformula Open Championship by winning eleven races in his winning campaign.
+Goethe is also a former member of the Red Bull Junior Team.

 Career

 Karting

 Goethe made his international karting debut in 2019, where he raced in both the European and World Championships in the OK class.
 He then competed in the WSK Super Master Series and WSK Champions Cup in 2020.

 Lower formulae

 In 2019, Goethe made his first single-seater appearance, driving for Drivex School in the final round of the F4 Spanish Championship.

 Goethe then raced in the series full-time in the 2020 season, this time with MP Motorsport.
-Being only 15 years old during most of the season, Goethe achieved six podiums, including a win at the Circuit Paul Ricard.
+Being only fifteen years old during most of the season, Goethe achieved six podiums, including a win at the Circuit Paul Ricard.
 He placed fifth in the rookies' and overall championships respectively at the end of the year.